Toronto Bruce Trail Club

 1. One-Day Rectangular Badge

 The One-Day rectangular badge is awarded to participants in the Toronto Club One Day End-to-End Hike who hike the entire section’s main trail in one day (50.3 km).
 This Club organized event is held every two years (odd-numbered years).
-The date and registration information for this event will be published in the Toronto Club’s monthly communication, on the News Page of the Toronto website and in the Blazes section of the Bruce Trail Magazine, when available.
+The date and registration information for this event will be published in the Toronto Club’s monthly communication, on the News Page of the Toronto website and in the Blazes section of the Bruce Trail Magazine, when available. -

-• 2.
-Two-Day Rectangular Badge
+2. Two-Day Badge (New in 2026!)

-The One-Day rectangular badge is awarded to participants in the Toronto Club One Day End-to-End Hike who hike the entire section’s main trail in one day (50.3 km).
+The One-Day Rectangular Badge is awarded to participants in the Toronto Club One Day End-to-End Hike who hike the entire section’s main trail in one day (50.3 km).
 This Club organized event is held every two years (odd-numbered years).
 The date and registration information for this event will be published in the Toronto Club’s monthly communication, on the News Page of the Toronto website and in the Blazes section of the Bruce Trail Magazine, when available.

-2. Two-Day Rectangular Badge
+2. Two-Day Badge (New in 2026!)

 Other Badges